Northwest Horticultural Council

 A phytosanitary certificate and import permit are required.
 A phytosanitary permit will not be issued unless an import permit is presented.
 The import permit issuance date must be prior to the date of the phytosanitary certificate.

 All fruit must be certified in accordance with the work plan.
 Fruit must be free from certain tropical fruit flies which do not occure in the states of Idaho, Oregon, or Washington.
 Rhagoletis spp. including apple maggot (Rhagoletis pomonella); Cydia spp. (fruit moths), including codling moth (Cydia pomonella); and San Jose scale (Quadraspidiosus perniciosus).
-For Cydia pomonella and Quadraspidiotus perniciosus intensified inspection is required with at least 2% of all boxes in each lot inspected for pests; 1% of the fruit in those boxes must be cut and inspected for possible infestation.
+For Cydia pomonella and Quadraspidiotus perniciosus intensified inspection is required with at least 2 percent of all boxes in each lot inspected for pests; 1 percent of the fruit in those boxes must be cut and inspected for possible infestation.

 Colombia maintains a zero-tolerance for leaves for all fruit imports.